Updated October 2020.

 When you work from home, a lot can depend on what other family members having going on.
 Making sure you have childcare or send the kids off to school can help you flesh out your own routine.

-easier different during the summer months because the kids would sleep until noon if I let them.
 Here’s how you can set up a routine for working from home to amp up your focus:

 - If you like to exercise, do it first thing in the morning.
 Get it right out of the way.
 If you’re like me and walk your kids to and from school, then it’s a no-brainer, unless you supplement your walking with other forms of exercise.
 Exercise gets the blood pumping!

 - Shower and make yourself presentable.
-Skype calls can (and often do) happen at a moments’ notice.
+Zoom calls can (and often do) happen at a moments’ notice.
 Being ready for anything can help you stay focused because then you won’t panic to get presentable.

 - Set aside 15-20 minutes each morning to check and respond to emails.
-Don’t go back to your inbox until just before your work day ends.
+Don’t go back to your inbox until just before your workday ends.
 Do it, then ignore it, all in the name of staying focused.

 - Limit your use of social media.
 This one is tough, especially for a VA who supports clients with social media!
 I curb this by allowing myself some time to check social media while I eat breakfast.
 Then I stay off until my most challenging tasks are complete.
 It’s also helpful to use apps to help block social media for you.
 A popular Facebook app for this is ToDoBook.
 It allows you to plug in some tasks, and won’t allow you to check Facebook until you’ve completed each task.